md-ash-dot/rpsls-game/README.md

 - ACCESSIBILITY

-  - The colours and fonts used are easy to read and checked using lighthouse in devtools for mobile and desktop.
+  - The colours and fonts used are easy to read and checked using lighthouse in dev tools for mobile and desktop.
   - Lighthouse desktop.

 ![Accessibility score](/assets/images/Lighthouse-desktop.png)

  - Lighthouse mobile.

 ![Accessibility score](/assets/images/Lighthouse-mobile.png)